garencheckley/podexp/BACKLOG.md

 ### 2. Episode Planning & Execution Pipeline

-**Problem**: Current generation is single-stage, which may lead to unfocused content without a clear structure.

-**Solution**: Create a multi-stage generation process that plans before executing research and content creation.
+**Problem**: Current episode planning focuses primarily on topic selection but lacks detailed narrative structuring, optimal content allocation, and execution metrics.

+**Solution**: Enhance the existing planning system with more sophisticated narrative structure, word count allocation, and plan adherence tracking.

 **Components**:
-- Episode planning generator that creates an outline before content
+- Advanced narrative planning with clear introduction, body sections, transitions, and conclusion
-- Dynamic research specifications based on the plan
+- Intelligent word count allocation system based on topic importance and complexity
-- Research-plan integration system
+- Plan adherence metrics to measure how well the final content matches the planned structure
-- Content generation optimized for the specific plan
+- Content formatting engine that generates content according to the narrative structure
-- Plan-execution comparison metrics
+- Feedback loop mechanism to improve future planning based on adherence metrics

 **Expected Outcomes**:
-- More focused and coherent episodes
+- More cohesive narrative flow in episodes with clear story arc
-- Better allocation of time/words to important topics
+- Better allocation of time/words to important topics based on priority
-- Clearer narrative structure
-- More efficient research targeting only what's needed for the plan
-- Consistent delivery on the intended content structure
+- Measurable improvement in content structure and organization
+- More intuitive progression between topics with smoother transitions
+- Enhanced listening experience through improved narrative structure
+- Data-driven improvements to the planning process over time

 ### 3. Deep Dive Research Framework